Virginia Homeland Security Task Force (VHSTF)

 One-Year Extendable Detail Positions

-The U.S. Attorney’s Office for the Eastern District of Virginia has openings for a one-year detail to work with the Virginia Homeland Security Task Force (VHSTF).
+The U.S. Attorney’s Office for the Eastern District of Virginia has openings in our Alexandria and Richmond Divisions for a one-year detail to work with the Virginia Homeland Security Task Force (VHSTF).
 The detail may be extended.
-The detail start date is flexible but is tentatively May 12.
-Detailees will focus on violent crimes and immigration offenses relating to the Homeland Security Task Force’s efforts.
+Detail start dates will be September 22, 2025 and January 5, 2026.
+Detailees will work on a variety of matters with a focus on violent crimes, narcotics, and immigration offenses relating to the Homeland Security Task Force’s efforts.
 Detailees will routinely appear before federal magistrate and district court judges, and the grand jury.
 They will gain substantive experience through handling all stages of the prosecution from initial appearance through trial and sentencing.

 The VHSTF is an interagency group founded to combat transnational organized crime and coordinate ongoing immigration enforcement efforts across Virginia.